eralumin/django-cms-docker/README.md

 While installation, DjangoCMS asks which language(s) you want to use.
 All languages available are listed [here](https://github.com/django/django/blob/master/django/conf/global_settings.py#L50).

-After installation, you can stop the container and restart it, the widget automatically launch the DjangoCMS server if the installation has already been done.
+After installation, you can stop the container and restart it, the container automatically launch the DjangoCMS server if the installation has already been done.

 > **Note:**
 > The variable `DEBUG` has the value `True` by default.
 Change it if you want to push your site in production.